 The growth mindset is something that you must plant, tend and harvest over and over again with each new challenge and opportunity.

-The biggest insight I gained from this reflection on my growth experiences is not that a growth mindset is a good thing to have.
+The biggest insight I have gained from my reflection on my growth experiences is not that a growth mindset is a good thing to have.
 That was obvious from the start.
 What I have learned is that you can’t just expect a growth mindset to emerge by accident.
-The growth mindset itself is something you can and must intentionally grow as you encounter the many peaks, valleys, curves and forks in the road of the long journey we call life.
+The growth mindset itself is something you can and must intentionally grow as you encounter the many peaks, valleys, curves and forks in the road of the long journey known as life.

 The fixed mindset expresses itself in various ways that limit growth.